Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 1a.
 Availability at my institution

 1b.
-How important would you rate the presence or absence of specialized pancreatic surgical teams or units within an institution in influencing failure to rescue FTR?
+How important would you rate the presence of specialized pancreatic or hepato-pancreato-biliary (HPB) surgical teams or units (including dedicated HPB nurses) within an institution, in influencing FTR?

 Not at all